Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

 We will also need the following analog of Lemma \ref{lem:regbound}, whose proof is virtually identical to that of Lemma \ref{lem:regbound}.

-\begin{lem} Let $k$ be a totally real number field, $B$ a quaternion algebra over $k$ which is ramified at all but one real places of $k$ and $L$ a maximal subfield of $B$ which is not totally complex.
-Then the regulator $\Reg_L$ of $L$ satisfies $\Reg_L\leq d_L^{n_k}$. \end{lem}
+\begin{lem} Let $k$ be a totally real number field, $B/k$ a quaternion algebra which is ramified at all but one real places of $k$ and $L$ a maximal subfield of $B$ which is not totally complex.
+Then $\Reg_L\leq d_L^{n_k}$. \end{lem}

-Before continuing further, we briefly survey some basic results about logarithmic heights of algebraic numbers.
+We briefly survey some basic results about logarithmic heights of algebraic numbers.
 For a number field $k$ and $\pp\in \Pp_k$, we normalize the associated valuation $\abs{\cdot}_\pp$ in the usual way so that for each $\alpha$ in $k$, we have